 I. Introduction

-All baccalaureate degrees require completion of a minimum of 120 credit hours to exceed 120 credit hours , and including completion of the General Education requirements.
+All baccalaureate degrees require completion of 120 credit hours (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees), and including completion of the General Education requirements.
 To graduate from the University of North Carolina at Charlotte, students must earn at least 25% of degree requirements at UNC Charlotte, including the last 12 credit hours of work in the major field and at least 6 credit hours of a minor at UNC Charlotte, must be in good academic standing, and must have earned a minimum grade point average of at least 2.0 in the major/minor.

 II.
 Policy Statement

-CREDIT HOURS AND MAJOR All baccalaureate degrees require completion of a minimum of 120 credit hoursto exceed 120 credit hours , including all requirements for a major field of study.
+CREDIT HOURS AND MAJOR All baccalaureate degrees require completion of 120 credit hours (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees), including all requirements for a major field of study.
 Specific requirements for degrees and programs are presented under the college and departmental sections of the Catalog.

 GENERAL EDUCATION All baccalaureate degrees require completion of a common set of General Education requirements.
 Refer to the General Education Program section of the Undergraduate Catalog.